sabotage-linux/sabotage/README.md

 Downloads from git or other source repositories are not desired.
 This would add an internet connection as a build-time dependency.

+### Package maintainance

+Even though the sabotage linux team is at the moment rather small, we try to keep all packages up-to-date, if possible.
+Updating a package usually requires at least one test build, and eventually one or more fixes and another rebuild for each fix.
+So under some circumstances, this might require several hours of work.
+Since our time is limited, some non-core packages that lack a maintainer and we consider of low importance will be updated (upstream URL) without a build test and marked as `[untested]` in the commit message.
+Those packages may or may not build.
+If you find a build error in such a package feel free to report the error or even better, fix it, make a PR and claim maintainership.

 ## THANKS